1987

 little parts, it was hard to find one thing to pin the track down."[3]

-The single was released before the final mixing of Music For The Masses.
+The single was released before the final mixing of Music for the Masses.

 The album version of Strangelove became different then, basing on the